Which Of The Following Is Not True

 Conclusion

 Discerning false statements is not about cynicism but about cultivating a disciplined, curious mind.
 It combines awareness of cognitive biases, knowledge of how evidence is constructed, and practical verification habits.
-In an era of information overload, this skill is a form of intellectual self-defense—protecting not only your own beliefs but also the integrity of public discourse.
-By consistently applying these principles, you move from being a passive recipient of information to an active, responsible participant in the pursuit of truth.
+Day to day, in an era of information overload, this skill is a form of intellectual self-defense—protecting not only your own beliefs but also the integrity of public discourse.
+So by consistently applying these principles, you move from being a passive recipient of information to an active, responsible participant in the pursuit of truth.
 The goal is not to doubt everything, but to believe fewer things on insufficient grounds.

 Thank you for reading about Which Of The Following Is Not True.
 We hope the information has been useful.
 Feel free to contact us if you have any questions.
 See you next time — don't forget to bookmark!